 This type of share capital indicates an organisation’s maximum amount of share capital.
 If it is a Limited company, its MoA will also have details on how much capital is being used to start that enterprise besides how many shares it intends to issue.

 If the authorised share capital is increased under any situation, the concerned regulators must be notified.

-Issued Capital: Whenever shares are floated for general consumption, only a part of the total authorised share capital is perused.
+Issued Capital: Whenever shares are floated for general consumption, only part of the total authorised share capital is perused.
 This portion of the total share capital is issued capital.
 Issued capital will always be much lower than an entity’s authorised or registered capital.

 In extraordinary situations, a company may decide to issue its entire share capital.
 Such situations arise when a market is in a bear-hug.
 Only then will issued capital be equal to registered capital.

-Find out about what the words ‘bear’ and ‘bull’ mean when it comes to stock markets.
+Find out what the words ‘bear’ and ‘bull’ mean when it comes to stock markets.
 You can also use the Internet to see the famous sculpture of a bull standing menacingly near New York’s Wall Street.

 Fun Fact: It is popularly called ‘Charging Bull’ and was installed following the 1987 stock market crash.

 Subscribed Capital: Once the issued capital is put up for shareholders, the total subscribed part – that which is booked by potential stakeholders – is termed as subscribed capital.